mkw-server/mkw-server-client/README.md

-# Mario Kart Wii - Service Pack
+# MKW-Server Client

-Mario Kart Wii - Service Pack is an experimental, open-source, cross-platform mod for MKW aiming to provide a variety of features and improvements over the base game.
-More details on the [website](https://mkw-sp.com).
+MKW-Server Client is the client-side component of MKW-Server.
+It is a fork of [MKW-SP](https://mkw-sp.com), an open-source mod for Mario Kart Wii, with most of its original features stripped out and replaced with MKW-Server-specific code.

 ## Building